 Kristy's passion for the art of dance and her desire for mentoring young dancers is evidenced in all that happens at KJ Dance Studio.
 Kristy loves to train young dancers to be disciplined, to adhere to strong values, and to develop a selfless "others focused" mentality.
 “You cannot become a brilliant artist all alone, you must incorporate, learn from and share with others along your journey.”
 Most recently Kristy has had the great honor of celebrating the alumni of KJ by visiting many university dance program graduations and performances.
 Many of the KJ students are dancing professionally and teaching the art of dance to the next generation.

-Katey Webring Finazzo is a multi-talented actress and dancer.
-She is originally from Dallas, TX and grew up training at KJ Dance with Kristy Ulmer, then moved to Los Angeles to pursue her dance career.
-Katey has worked with some of the top names in the dance industry including Justin Giles, Jackie Sleight, Desiree Robbins, Mark Meismer, Doug Caldwell, and Keith Young, to name a few.
+Katey Weibring Finazzo is a dynamic and multi-talented actress, dancer, choreographer, and educator.
+Originally from Dallas, TX, she began her training at KJ Dance under the guidance of Kristy Ulmer Blakeslee, where her passion and talent for performing arts quickly took root.
+Katey later moved to Los Angeles to pursue a professional dance career, training and working with some of the most respected names in the industry, including Justin Giles, Jackie Sleight, Desiree Robbins, Mark Meismer, Doug Caldwell, and Keith Young.

 Sarah Noland started dancing in her hometown of Kansas City, Missouri before relocating to Phoenix, Arizona at the age of 13.
 Once in Arizona, she began training at Royal Dance Works.
 During her time there, she was a part of performances in the Capezio 125th Anniversary Celebration at the New York City Center and in Nigel Lythgoe’s annual Dizzy Feet Foundation Gala at the Dorothy Chandler Pavilion, both under the direction of Mandy Moore.
 After high school, Sarah lived in Los Angeles where she was a member of Royal Flux Dance Company, and she has travelled to assist Jaci Royal at various studios and universities.
 In addition, she spent time working closely with Erica Sobol in her seven-week training intensive, The Gypsy Project.
 After her time in LA, Sarah returned to Arizona to dance with Dana Metz’s contemporary company and begin her teaching career.
 Most recently, she has spent the last few years working with Justin Giles and SoulEscape The Company.